 The UFL is a non-profit foundation (Art.
-552ff of the Liechtenstein Persons and Companies Act) and has its headquarters in the municipality of Triesen.
-The final approval by the Government of Liechtenstein in a letter dated February 14, 2007, was preceded by various stages of a regularly reviewed establishment and expansion.
-Following the "Authorization to Establish and Run the University of Human Sciences in the Principality of Liechtenstein" on August 29, 2000, the university was opened on October 3, 2000.
-On April 4, 2003, the government granted the university state recognition.
-The recognition is based on a peer review and in consideration of the remarkable pioneering achievements obtained.
-In the summer of 2004 the university underwent a fundamental reorientation.
-The former teaching and research focus in the fields of psychology and philosophy was replaced by medical-scientific and legal research.
-August 2006, following this reorientation, the University Council submitted an application to the Government of the Principality of Liechtenstein to change its name.
-In a letter dated April 2, 2008, the change of name to "Private University in the Principality of Liechtenstein" was finally noted.
+552ff of the Liechtenstein Law of Persons and Companies) and has its headquarters in the municipality of Triesen.
+The final approval by the Government of Liechtenstein in a letter dated 14 February 2007 was preceded by various stages of a regularly reviewed establishment and expansion process.
+Following the "Authorization to establish and manage the University of Human Sciences in the Principality of Liechtenstein" on 29 August 2000, the University was opened on 3 October 2000.
+On April 4, 2003, it was recognized by the government.
+The recognition was granted on the basis of a "peer review and in consideration of the remarkable pioneering achievements".
+In the summer of 2004, the university underwent a fundamental reorientation.
+The former teaching and research emphases in the fields of psychology and philosophy were replaced by medical, scientific and legal studies.
+As a result of this reorientation, in August 2006 the then University Council submitted an application to the Government of the Principality of Liechtenstein for a change of name.
+In a letter dated April 2, 2008, the change of name to "Private University in the Principality of Liechtenstein" was finally accepted.

-The quality audit of the UFL by the renowned accreditation agency ACQUIN was completed in 2017 and a corresponding report was submitted.
-The quality audit covered the study organisation, the teaching material and the teaching staff of the UFL.
-In their published report, the experts confirm the strategy of the UFL and emphasise the opportunities and at the same time make numerous valuable recommendations, especially with regards to personnel, infrastructure and organisational questions, for the further sustainable development of the UFL.
-Our university sees itself as a learning organisation and will incorporate the relevant advice and valuable suggestions into the further development of the university.
+The quality audit of the UFL by the accreditation agency ACQUIN was completed in 2017 and a corresponding report was submitted.
+The quality audit covered the study organization, the teaching materials and the teaching staff of UFL.
+In their published report, the evaluators confirm the strategy of the UFL and highlight the opportunities, while at the same time making numerous valuable recommendations, particularly with regard to personnel, infrastructure and organizational issues, for the further sustainable development of the UFL.
+Our University sees itself as a learning organization and will incorporate the corresponding suggestions and valuable input into the further development of the University.